raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

 ## Animation

-Did you know you could use CSS to make things move around?
+Did you know you can use CSS to make things move around?
 You'll learn how on this card!

 + Before you get started, make sure you have a picture on your website with an `id` and a corresponding CSS block which sets the `width` to `100px`.
 I'm going with the picture of Tito from before, and my CSS block looks like this: